 9. Your PR is only as strong as your media list

 Years ago, when I was a fledgling account coordinator at my first agency I received this sage piece of advice from a colleague who would later turn out to be the founder of BMV — Kyle Austin.
 While I’ve picked up countless tidbits over the years from some of the best communicators out there, this piece of advice has come in handy more times than any other.
-Spend as much time as it takes researching to find out which reporters are the right targets for you.
+Spend as much time as it takes to research which reporters are the right targets for you.
 Know what they cover, what their interests are and get a sense for how you might get their attention.

 10. Target publications with social influence